-When you bring new in to your workplace, you may get frustrated watching them do things the wrong way.
+When you bring new farm workers in to your workplace, you may get frustrated watching them do things the wrong way.
 Perhaps they do something you see as silly or not using ‘common sense’.

-Assuming people know how to do the job properly is a gamble which could cost a lot if something goes wrong.
+Assuming people know how to do the job properly is a gamble which could cost a lot if something goes wrong in farming.
 Broken machinery, broken infrastructure, broken people.
 All are costly mistakes, and generally easily avoidable.

 How to get started

 Start with an induction on their first day.
 This should talk about the business, property layout and expectations of their employment.

 Be sure to include basic information about the following:

 - Meal breaks

 - How much and when they get paid

 - What they need to do for timesheets or to apply for leave